Our Heavy Metal Manifesto

 Here's a recap of where we stand:

-Let us know if you have any questions about what’s covered here, or if you’d like to share some research you’ve found on these topics!
+Let us know if you have any questions about what’s covered here, we think this is an important topic and are happy to discuss.

 Take care,